The New Zealand health system

 Southern Cross health insurance policies are designed to complement these public services.

 If a condition is a non-emergency condition, in the public system you will usually need to go through an assessment process and qualify for ‘elective’ treatment.
 Common elective treatments include: hip or knee replacement, heart surgery, hysterectomy, cataract removal, cancerous tumour removal, and diagnostic services such as endoscopy, laparoscopy, MRI scans, tonsillectomy, and grommets.

 Private health insurance helps with the cost of many non-urgent procedures and provides faster access to private hospitals for the treatment.
-Not having to wait for treatment means getting back to work faster and enjoying a better quality of life.
+Not having to wait for treatment within the New Zealand health system means getting back to work faster and enjoying a better quality of life.

 Accident Compensation Corporation (ACC)